Skip to Content

 Plan the ultimate camping vacation up north with this Lake Superior Camping Guide.
 The itinerary includes Michigan, Wisconsin, and Minnesota.

 Wondering about the best places to camp along Lake Superior?
-We have camped along this pristine lake within the USA and have put together this Lake Superior Camping Itinerary for you.
+We have camped along this pristine lake in the USA and have assembled this Lake Superior Camping Itinerary for you.

 Best Images from Lake Superior Camping Itinerary

-It took some time, but we finished the Lake Superior circle over the summer, adding in Wisconsin and Minnesota to the Upper Peninsula of Michigan.
+It took some time, but we finished the Lake Superior circle over the summer, adding Wisconsin and Minnesota to Michigan’s Upper Peninsula.

-While there are numerous campgrounds along the largest freshwater lake in the world by surface area, we have only included ones we are familiar with.
-All but one are public campgrounds, including municipal campgrounds, state parks, and national parks.
+While numerous campgrounds are along the world’s largest freshwater lake by surface area, we have only included ones we are familiar with.
+All but one are public campgrounds, including municipal, state, and national parks.

 Best Lake Superior Campgrounds

-This itinerary is set to go from east to west, starting and ending at the Canadian border.
-Whether you do all or part of the itinerary, you are certain to have a fantastic trip along the big lake called Gitche Gumee.
+This itinerary goes from east to west, starting and ending at the Canadian border.
+Whether you do all or part of it, you are sure to have a fantastic trip along the big lake called Gitche Gumee.

-This is a 17-night 800+ mile itinerary, that does not include your travel to and from the lake.
+This 17-night 800+ mile itinerary does not include your travel to and from the lake.
 Suggestions on where to shorten the trip are scattered throughout this post.

 Reservation Notes

 Michigan State Park reservations can be made six months in advance.
-A Michigan Recreation Passport is required for entry into all MI state parks and harbors.
+A Michigan Recreation Passport is required to enter all MI state parks and harbors.

 Minnesota State Park reservations can be made 120 days in advance.
-A Minnesota State Parks Vehicle Permit is required for entry into all MN parks and recreation areas.
+A Minnesota State Parks Vehicle Permit is required to enter all MN parks and recreation areas.

 Lake Superior Camping in Michigan